Sage Kimzey: 2018 season

-He won the San Antonio Stock Show & Rodeo Xtreme Bulls in San Antonio, Texas; the Ellensburg Washington Rodeo Xtreme Bulls Tour Finale in Ellensburg, Washington; and the Rodeo Austin in Austin, Texas.
-He won the National Circuit Finals Rodeo in Kissimmee, Florida; the All-American ProRodeo Finals in Waco, Texas; the Strathmore Stampede in Strathmore, Alberta and the Livingston Roundup in Livingston, Montana.
-He won the Greeley Stampede in Greeley, Colorado; the Colorado State Fair & Rodeo in Pueblo, Colorado and the Fort Mohave Classic PRCA Xtreme Bulls in Fort Mohave, Arizona.
-He won the Butterfield Stage Days PRCA Rodeo in Bridgeport,Texas; the Licking PRCA Rodeo in Licking, Missouri; the Wind River PRCA Rodeo Roundup in Riverton, Wyoming; the Division 2 Qualifying Event Xtreme Bulls in Oklahoma City, Oklahoma.
+In the PRCA regular season, Kimzey won the San Antonio Stock Show & Rodeo Xtreme Bulls in San Antonio, Texas; the Ellensburg Washington Rodeo Xtreme Bulls Tour Finale in Ellensburg, Washington; and Rodeo Austin in Austin, Texas.
+He won the National Circuit Finals Rodeo in Kissimmee, Florida; the All-American ProRodeo Finals in Waco, Texas; the Strathmore Stampede in Strathmore, Alberta; and the Livingston Roundup in Livingston, Montana.
+He won the Greeley Stampede in Greeley, Colorado; the Colorado State Fair & Rodeo in Pueblo, Colorado; and the Fort Mohave Classic PRCA Xtreme Bulls in Fort Mohave, Arizona.
+He won the Butterfield Stage Days PRCA Rodeo in Bridgeport, Texas; the Licking PRCA Rodeo in Licking, Missouri; the Wind River PRCA Rodeo Roundup in Riverton, Wyoming; and the Division 2 Qualifying Event Xtreme Bulls in Oklahoma City, Oklahoma.
 He won the Sanders County Fair & PRCA Rodeo in Plains, Montana; and the Comal County Fair & Rodeo in New Braunfels, Texas; and the River City Rodeo in Omaha, Nebraska.
 He also won co-champion at the Mountain Valley Stampede in Heber City, Utah; the Gladewater Round-Up Xtreme Bulls in Gladewater, Texas; and the Crockett Lions Club PRCA Rodeo in Crockett, Texas.
+He also won his second straight and third overall PRCA Xtreme Bulls Tour championship.

+He again won the bull-riding event in Bossier City, Louisiana; only now it was sanctioned by the newly-formed Tuff Hedeman Bull Riding Tour.

+Kimzey qualified for and competed at his fifth straight CBR World Finals in Cheyenne, Wyoming, and finished in 14th place in the final CBR world standings before the organization went out of business.

-At the NFR, he won Round 10.
+At the NFR, Kimzey won Round 10.
 He split the win in Round 3.
 He placed in four rounds.
 He came in fifth in the average.
 He finished with 347 points on four head.
 He finished at the top of the world standings five years in a row.
 His total NFR earnings were $415,263.

 Kimzey came into the NFR with a huge lead this time.
 He had started out his season with a broken pelvis.
 He also suffered other injuries during the year.
 He only got 4 qualified rides during the 10 rounds.
 However, in the 10th round, he had the highest score event, a 93-point score on Record Rack's Shootin' Stars, owned by Beutler & Son Rodeo.

 This championship round tied Kimzey with Jim Shoulders record of five consecutive world titles.
 The difference was that Shoulders won his titles before the NFR existed, so Kimzey holds the record for the NFR.
 He made $415,263 for the year.